Santa Caterina a Formiello: History

+Architecture

 The church has a single-aisle Latin cross interior covered by a barrel vault with five chapels on either side.
 The Roman Mannerist painter, Luigi Garzi, painted the large picture on the counterfacade.
 He also painted the triangles above the arches of the chapels, the corbels of the dome, and the great vault of the nave.
 The dome was painted by Paolo de Matteis.
 The ceilings of the chapels have frescoes by Guglielmo Borremans; the choir decorations and painting were by Gaetano Brandi.

+Altar

 The main altar was commissioned by the Spinelli family of Cariati, to whom also belong the tombs that encircle it.
 The funereal monuments were completed by Scilla and Giannotto, two Milanese sculptors.
 On the wall, beside the altar is a Virgin with St Thomas Acquinas by Francesco Curia.
 A chapel on the other side has a canvas of St Dominic defeats the Albigensian Heretics by Giacomo del Po: the statues are by Columbo Napolitano.

+Paintings

 In the first chapel, all the paintings dedicated to St Catherine of Alessandria are by Giacomo del Po, the Visitation was painted by Garzi.
-In the next chapel, the chapel of St James, are collected the remains of 240 Martyrs of Otranto, that Alfonso II of Aragon had moved to Naples in 1574.
+In the next chapel, the chapel of St James, are collected the remains of 240 Martyrs of Otranto, that had been moved to Naples in 1574.
 The canvas of the Epiphany was painted by Silvestro Buono, and the Circumcision was completed by Paolo de Matteis.
 The Conversion of St. Paul was painted by Marco da Siena.
 The St Vincenzo Ferreri was painted by Santolo Cirillo.